zhiyi-zy/zhiyi-zy/README.md

 ## 👋 Hi there I'm Zhi!
-Hello! 你好！Apa Khabar!
-I'm Zhi, a 2nd-year Bachelor of Computer Science student at UNSW, specializing in frontend development and UX/UI design.
+Hello! 你好!
+Apa Khabar!
+I'm a 2nd-year Bachelor of Computer Science student at UNSW, specializing in frontend development and UX/UI design.
 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects and experiments in web development.

 ## 🔧 About Me
 - 💻 Currently working on front-end projects and honing my design skills.